hadronized/toodoux/rfcs/0001-initial-design.md

 ### Notes

 Tasks can be added notes, which are Markdown entries associated with a timestamp.
+A task is always added notes one by one — i.e. there is no rich text editing where several notes can be edited all at once.
+Task edition is performed by opening an interactive editor instead of lying the note on the command line.

 ### History